-Collaborative communication is absolutely essential for successful project delivery.
+Collaborative communication is absolutely essential to successful project delivery.
 Proactively engaging the client, developing a full understanding of the client’s needs and expectations and keeping the client informed are all crucial in delivering successful project outcomes.

 It is just as important to engage across the project team around deliverables and timelines.
-Aurecon works on aviation projects so communicating is vital to how successful our teams are at delivering the objectives and goals of the client.
+Aurecon works on aviation projects, so communicating is vital to how successful our teams are at delivering the objectives and goals of the client.

 Spend the time upfront focussing on planning and feasibility in the early stages of the project; it will make a significant difference down the track.
 Thoroughly thinking through potential risks and issues will take some of the pressure off the design and construction phases.

 Aviation clients need to be flexible, particularly to the requirements of their airline clients and stakeholders.
-The ability to respond to ever - changing circumstances with well - planned options will ensure that aviation clients have an adaptable, longer – term plan to address evolving airport environments.
+The ability to respond to ever-changing circumstances with well-planned options will ensure that aviation clients have an adaptable, longer-term plan to address evolving airport environments.

 In the Australian market, the biggest opportunities will involve maximising and maintaining the life span of airport assets.

 The majority of Australian airports were constructed over 40 years ago.
 As airport activity increases, many airports are experiencing the need for third runways.
-Bleeding assets for their maximum lifespan in an increasingly cost – conscious environment will be a major focus of the Australian aviation market for the foreseeable future.
+Bleeding assets for their maximum lifespan in an increasingly cost-conscious environment will be a major focus of the Australian aviation market for the foreseeable future.

 At the other end of the spectrum, the biggest opportunities in the Southeast Asia market will involve responding to the expanding development needs of rapidly growing economies throughout the region.

-For example, countries like Vietnam and India are experiencing significant growth in their middle – class socio – economic groups.
+For example, countries like Vietnam and India are experiencing significant growth in their middle class socio-economic groups.

-As the average amount of disposable income increases, so too will the need to provide adequate airport hubs to service increasing amounts of domestic and international travel.
+As the average amount of disposable income increases; so, too, will the need to provide adequate airport hubs to service increasing amounts of domestic and international travel.